Idekubaguscom/aptos-core/terraform/validator/vault-init/README.md

-Diem Validator Vault Initialisation
+Aptos Validator Vault Initialisation
 ===================================

-This directory contains Terraform configuration to initialise the keys and data in Hashicorp Vault needed by a Diem Validator deployment.
+This directory contains Terraform configuration to initialise the keys and data in Hashicorp Vault needed by a Aptos Validator deployment.
 It does not deploy Vault itself; for that please see the cloud-specific Terraform configs.
 You will need a root token (or similar) to apply this configuration.